What Happens To Your Overseas Property If You Die Before Selling?

-And it happened for an all-to-common reason: They didn’t understand Ecuador’s inheritance laws.
+And it happened for an all-to-common reason: The couple hadn’t understood Ecuador’s inheritance laws.

 In most of the United States and Canada, citizens enjoy a great deal of flexibility when it comes to estate planning.
 With a valid will, you can leave your property to pretty much anyone you like.

 In most cases, it’s normal to leave your home to your spouse, a practice we North Americans assume to be our inalienable right.